Anil2648/Tweet-Analysis---Airline-Sentiment/README.md

 Using the Tortoise SVN and GIT clone command you can pull the repository into your local system.
 Link is mentioned below. https://github.com/S525754/Tweet-Analysis---Airline-Sentiment.git

-How to execute the scripts in Pythonshell:
+How to execute the scripts in Python shell:
 We need to keep input file in the project folder for all three mapreduce problems.
 We can execute python scripts with the following commands.
 Map reduce problem1:
 1) Run Mapper.py by using the following command --> execfile('mapper.py')